How To Safely Watch Marine Mammals

-- Be sure to stay at least 100 yards away from marine mammals that are hauled out or visible from shore.
+- Stay at least 100 yards away from marine mammals that are hauled out or visible from shore.
 And yes, that includes your pets too!
 This also means absolutely no selfies with the seals – yes, we know it’s tempting, but PLEASE don’t approach these animals or stand close to them!
 They might be cute but they are still wild animals.

 - DO NOT intentionally approach a seal or sea lion on shore!
 If you think an animal is in distress, call your local Stranding Network immediately.

-- Don’t forget, female seals and sea lions often leave their pups on shore while they go out foraging for food, so if you see a lone pup by itself don’t panic.
-It’s likely that the mom is just out getting some food.
+- If you see a lone pup, don’t panic!
+Don’t forget, female seals and sea lions often leave their pups on shore while they go out foraging for food, so if you see a lone pup by itself don’t immediately assume it’s been abandoned.
+It’s likely that mom is just out getting some food.

 - Use your binoculars to get the best views and be respectful of seals and sea lions that may be using the shore.
 Remember, it is a Federal offence to harass seals or sea lions.